Objectivity in the quantum Brownian motion revisited: Conclusion

 \section{Conclusion}

+This study is motivated by re-examining the previous objectivity studies in the QBM model under the recoilless limit with an initial thermal state \cite{Tuziemski:2015,Paz:2009,Lee:2023ozm}.
+We found two main results.
+One is the existence of objectivity timescales.
+The other is how classical trajectory of a central system affects objectivity.

+The objectivity timescales as a sign of non-objectivity in QBM under the recoilless limit exist with the finite number of the environmental oscillators.
+They have several different sources, independent of a classical trajectory of a central oscillator.
+One is a beating effect, when a central frequency is close to those from the environment, whose frequency is difference between them.
+Another is when a central frequency has a fractional relation with those of the environment.
+The resultant period of objectivity markers is some multiple of a central or environmental period.
+However, the absence of these non-objectivity sources does not give objectivity.
+However, we found that with the finite number of oscillators there exists a resurrection of non-objectivity independent of those origins, which requires further deeper study.

-In this article we re-examined objectivity in the QBM model under the recoilless limit with a thermal initial state.
-The main purpose is to resolve the ambiguity due to the numerical analysis in the previous objectivity study \cite{Tuziemski:2015,Lee:2023ozm} and generalize the results.
-We re-derived the objectivity markers including a general phase $\phi$ in the classical trajectory of a central oscillator as an exponential decay form, which is the same as those obtained in \cite{Tuziemski:2015, Lee:2023ozm}.
-We emphasize that objectivity makes sense only the times scales, which can be found from frequency relations.
+On the other hand, we re-derived the objectivity markers including a general phase $\phi$ in the classical trajectory of a central oscillator as an exponential decay form, which is the same as those obtained in \cite{Tuziemski:2015, Lee:2023ozm}.
+We showed why an increased phase in a classical trajectory of a central oscillator leads to increased objectivity.

-We found the non-objectivity condition, i.e. a fractional relation between a central and the environmental frequencies preventing the objectivity.
-This simple non-objectivity condition can be a pivot in understanding the objectivity in QBM.
-It is independent of the classical trajectory of a central oscillator.
-If all the environmental oscillators belong to the fractional relations with a central frequency, there won't be any objectivity.
-If some of environmental systems have the non-fractional relation with a central oscillator, there is no strict periodical non-objectivity appearing in the fractional frequency environment.
-But we can tell the objectivity with respect to the corresponding timescale determined by the number of the environmental oscillators with chosen frequencies.
-In other words, it is not possible to make the perfect objectivity for all timescales with the finite numbers of environments, whether the environment is in the fractional relation or not.

-Apart from the fractional frequency condition, we showed why as a phase in a classical trajectory of a central oscillator increases the objectivity increases.
 The boson-spin model \cite{Lee:2024iso} has the same phase relation with objectivity.
 For QBM this phase relation works when a central frequency is greater than the environmental ones and for the opposite case the phase increases the objectivity decreases.

-In this analysis the only approximation is the recoilless limit.
-In the future, for the further completeness of the objectivity analysis for QBM, it is worth considering the corrections to the recoilless limit.
+We conclude that objectivity with the finite numbers of environments is not defined only on a given timescale, whether the environment is in the fractional relation or not.

+We expect that on quantum Darwinism our non-objectivity sources with the finite number of environmental oscillators will lead a redundancy fall of the encoded information in the environment around objectivity timescale.
+It is worthwhile to confirm this anticipation in the future research.